RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 Appendix C:

-Appendix C: Considerations on improving this analysis
+Appendix D: Considerations on improving this analysis

 If you've made it this far, I'm open to hearing your feedback to improve on this analysis for future applications.
 Should I add any of the following?:
 - An explanation of the standard errors and significance of the t values for the slopes/intercept in the explanation of the regression